digikentro/Solve-Innovate/projectIdea.md

 ---

-This blueprint consolidates all knowledge from existing SolveSmart documents, architecture, AI pipelines, developer guides, scoring frameworks, and your vision for SaaS expansion.
+This blueprint consolidates all knowledge from existing SolveInnovate documents, architecture, AI pipelines, developer guides, scoring frameworks, and your vision for SaaS expansion.

 > ✅ Ready for development, team onboarding & system build.